Serve open models using Hex-LLM premium container on Cloud TPU

 )

-You can modify the following Hex-LLM server launch arguments for custom serving:
+You can set the following arguments for the Hex-LLM server launch:

 • --model: The model to load.
 You can specify a Hugging Face model ID, a local absolute path, or a Cloud Storage bucket path.